legiongis/crip/README.md

         git clone https://github.com/mradamcox/crip.git

-Now just continue with the installation instructions, substituting `my_hip_app` with `crip`, because that is now the name of your app.
+Now just continue with the installation instructions, substituting `crip` for `my_hip_app` wherever it occurs, because that is now the name of your app.

-Questions, feedback, or help: mr.adamcox@gmail.com
+Questions, feedback, or (limited!) help: mr.adamcox@gmail.com